 3 Reasons You Should Hire A Virtual CFO

-A Virtual Chief Financial Officer… sounds fancy.
-Essentially, a VCFO does the role of your usual CFO, but as a contractor or third party outside of the business, performing the role when you need it throughout the month rather than on a full time basis.
+A Virtual Chief Financial Officer … sounds fancy.
+Essentially, a Virtual CFO (VCFO) does the role of your usual CFO, but as a contractor or third party outside of the business, performing the role when you need it throughout the month rather than on a full time basis.

-Just because you own a business, doesn’t necessarily make you a) a good business person (we often see this with clients who are very skilled at their profession, take healthcare for example) or b) suddenly great at finances.
+Just because you own a business, doesn’t necessarily make you a good business person (we often se at finances.
 Very few small businesses have the need, or budget to hire a VCFO.
 A good accountant can plug many of these holes, however once you start growing and you need more support, a VCFO can be a smart and cost effective way to make sure you’re getting bigger sustainably, and making business decisions based on more than your gut (although don’t discount your gut… it knows things).

 Lots of things!
 Mostly things that you probably want taken off your plate – added bonus.
 Here’s a few of the key areas that Virtual CFOs can offer support in: